 However, global leadership and expertise do not simply mean that students take courses and listen or go abroad for conferences.
 In our degree program, JDS Fellows actively participate in learning processes.
 We provide courses that foster their presentation, writing and debating skills in English.
 The quality of these courses can match the ones at North American graduate schools.
-In 2020, the SUSTEP program receive University President's award for its excellent in teaching and research.
+In addition, JDS Fellows have opportunities to present their research topics and engage in debates at international conferences.
+These opportunities have successfully enhanced the confidence and international competitiveness of our past JDS Fellows.
 In addition, JDS Fellows can take academic writing seminars for writing reports and journal articles in English.
+After completing requirements, a student will receive a certificate and a diploma supplement.
+The supplement verifies the contents of student's learning history, including GPA.
+In 2020, the SUSTEP program received University President's Award for its excellence in teaching and writing.

-3.2 Our JDS Specials: Tailor-Made Program
+Our JDS Specials: Tailor-Made Program

 Our educational activities for the JDS Special Program have focused and will focus on four major areas: (1) academic seminar, (2) overseas seminars and field surveys, (3) internship trips in Japan, and (4) the improvement of the educational environment.
 Each year the SUSTEP Committee of the Master's Program in Environmental Sciences discuss and decide detailed plans for seminars and activities that meet the needs of JDS Fellows.
+All Fellows will receive guidance about how their special program is going to be administered.
 This "tailor-made" practice has become norm among our committee members.